Apply now for a Kick Start grant and organise your own event during British Science Week 2025!

-Kick Start grants provide funds for schools in challenging circumstances to organise their own events as part of British Science Week.
+Kick Start grants provide funds for schools in challenging circumstances to organise their own events as part of British Science Week, wich will take place between 7 - 16th March 2025.

 “I have enjoyed working with As Creatives, they did excellent work for me for STEPS Engineers Week.
 They provided a professional service and were very supportive and helpful.
 They were incredibly thorough and always quick to respond.
 I am really satisfied with the fantastic educational resources that they developed including engineering trails, quizzes, and videos.
 The creativity and quality of the resources far exceeded my expectations, they are engaging and easy to use.
 I can’t say enough positive things about the experience, I recommend As Creatives and look forward to working with them again.”
 Engineers Ireland

-To help you prepare for 2024 applications, please make sure you read the detailed Kick Start Grants 2024 guidelines before you apply.
+To help you prepare for 2 the application, please make sure you read the detailed Kick Start Grants guidelines before you apply.

 To be eligible for a grant, schools must meet at least one of the following criteria: